Wedding Photography Group Photos

-Inevitably you will get some “huffing and puffing” as people are generally impatient at weddings…it could even be the bride or groom.
-I just remind people that I have been hired to and paid for taking these shots so please just hold out for a while longer…we are nearly finished.
+Inevitably you will get some "huffing and puffing" as people are generally impatient at weddings.
+It could even be the bride or groom themselves.
+I just remind people that I have been hired to and paid for taking these shots so please just hold out for a while longer.
+"We are nearly finished" ; )

-I give them the exact list that the couple have asked for and ask them to run through it grabbing the right people for me for each shot.
-It is impossible to learn who everyone is and usually, the groomsmen know most people at the wedding…so use them.
+I give them the exact list that the couple have asked for.
+Then I ask them to run through it grabbing the right people for me for each shot.
+It is impossible to learn who everyone is and usually, the groomsmen know most people at the wedding.
+Use them.

 Once the wedding photography group photos are done, you may want to get a couple of shots of the bride and groom in the back of the wedding car?
 Then you need to "hoof" it on to the reception and try and get them arriving.